rtazaki1205/opacfractal/README.md

   The extinction cross section would be calculated without limitation.
 Scattering and absorption cross sections could be calculated for the phase shift > 1, however too large phase shift may cause some problem.
 The asymmetry parameter and the sattering matrix elements would be reliable for the phase shift <~ 1.

  For the two-point correlation function, I suggest to use `iqcor=1` (Gaussian type) because it is numerically stable and is likely to reproduce optical properties of fractal aggregates.
 For safety, the code always outputs a value of the phase shift, and therefore, the user can check the value of the phase shift.
 The code also produces a warning when the phase shift is above unity.

+# Acknowledgement

+`opacfractal` contains following subroutines provided by other authors.
+I thank the authors for the availability of the subroutines.

+List of subroutines by other authors:

+`lorenz_mie`  : Modified version of BHMIE code written by Bruce T. Draine
+`renorm_mie`  : Modified version of BHMIE code written by Bruce T. Draine
+`gamma`       : Zhang, S. and Jin, J. (1996) "Computation of Special Functions.
+`chgm`        : Zhang, S. and Jin, J. (1996) "Computation of Special Functions.
+`lpmns`       : Zhang, S. and Jin, J. (1996) "Computation of Special Functions.
+`lpn`         : Zhang, S. and Jin, J. (1996) "Computation of Special Functions.
+`ludcmp`      : Press, W. H. et al. (1997), "Numerical Recipes in Fortran 77"
+`lubksb`      : Press, W. H. et al. (1997), "Numerical Recipes in Fortran 77"
+`gauleg`      : Press, W. H. et al. (1997), "Numerical Recipes in Fortran 77"

 # History